-PPSY 741 Supervision in Clinical Psychology (3)
+PSY 744 Supervision in Clinical Psychology (2)

 This course provides instruction and training in the provision of professional clinical supervision.
 Students are introduced to the theoretical and practical aspects of providing supervision.
+In addition to lectures and readings focused on the process of supervision, students are supervised as they provide supervision to master's level trainees.